LogicStamp/logicstamp-context/SECURITY.md

 We appreciate your efforts to responsibly disclose your findings and will make every effort to acknowledge your contributions.

+## Scope of This Policy

+This security policy currently applies to **LogicStamp Context (CLI / local mode only)**.

+LogicStamp Context (CLI) is designed as a local, standalone tool that:

+- Runs entirely on the user's machine
+- Does not send source code or metadata over the network
+- Does not integrate with any LLMs or external services

+The local CLI is intended to remain a fully functional, offline-first tool.

+Future versions of LogicStamp may introduce **separate, optional cloud or team-based products** (such as shared analysis or LLM-assisted workflows).
+These features will:

+- Be opt-in only
+- Be delivered as separate services or modes
+- Be documented under their own security and privacy policies
+- Clearly disclose what data is transmitted, stored, or processed remotely

+This document applies only to the local CLI unless explicitly stated otherwise and will be updated if the scope changes.

 ## Security Best Practices

 When using LogicStamp Context: